Jem & Fix: Mega Washer

 …this significant limitation appears in a barely legible font on the photo of the Kauai Coffee box, and in a similarly tiny font within the BPI certification seal itself… (Squint for yourself here.)

 Commercial composting facilities are few and far between.
 According to an interactive map on CoffeeComposting.com, which is where Kauai directs visitors to its website to find locations, a total of 11 states don’t have a single facility that’ll decompose the coffee pods.
 This includes Hawaii, the state in which Kauai says it has planted more than 4 million coffee trees across more than 3,000 acres.
-Kauai admits that these industrial facilities “do not exist in many communities” but again the disclaimer is buried in the fine print of the BPI certification seal.
+Kauai admits that these industrial facilities “do not exist in many communities” but again the disclaimer is buried in the Sometimes termed “mouse print” or, more benignly, “disclosure language”, and presented in miniscule font.
+It is there to take back every enticing offer made in the ad. of the BPI certification seal.

 NAD, acknowledging “the limited availability of industrial composting programs,” recommended that Kauai prominently disclose this reality — and that the coffee pods are not certified for backyard composting — in ads that tout the “100% compostable” claim.
 Kauai said it would comply with the recommendations.